Morristown metropolitan area

-The Morristown Metropolitan Statistical Area, commonly known as the Lakeway Area, as defined by the United States Census Bureau, is an area consisting of three counties - Grainger, Hamblen, and Jefferson - in eastern Tennessee, anchored by the city of Morristown.
-As of the 2000 census, the MSA had a population of 123,081.
-A July 1, 2009 estimate placed the population at 137,612).
+The Morristown Metropolitan Statistical Area, commonly known as the Lakeway Area, as defined by the United States Census Bureau, is an area consisting of two counties - Hamblen, and Jefferson - in eastern Tennessee, anchored by the city of Morristown.
+Grainger County was formerly part of both the Knoxville and Morristown Metropolitans until 2023.
+Including Grainger County, the 2020 census showed that the MSA had a population of 142,709.

 The MSA is also a component of the Knoxville-Morristown-Sevierville Combined Statistical Area.

+The metropolitan area formerly included Grainger County until it was removed in 2023.